 Who Might Prefer Something Else?

-- Brand-conscious buyers — If you want a name your neighbours recognise, consider GivEnergy or Tesla
+- Brand-conscious buyers — If you want a name your neighbours recognise, consider Tesla

 - Aesthetics priority — Anker Solix X1 is the clear winner for visible installations